 Canter Resources Corp. (the "Company") was incorporated under the British Columbia Business Corporations Act on March 7, 2018.
 On November 15, 2021, the Company changed its name from Canter Capital Corp. to Canter Resources Corp.
 The Company is engaged in the exploration and evaluation of resource properties in Canada.
-On July 21, 2021, the Company signed an option agreement with Eagle Plains Resources Ltd. ("Eagle Plains") to acquire an undivided 60% interest in a mineral property located in Saskatchewan (see Note 4).
+On July 21, 2021, the Company signed an option agreement with Eagle Plains Resources Ltd. ("Eagle Plains") to acquire an undivided 60% interest in a mineral property located in Saskatchewan which was abandoned on January 25, 2023 (Note 4).
+The Company entered a new option agreement with Eagle Plains on January 23, 2023 to acquire undivided 60% interest in the Puzzle Lake Property (Note 4).

 The head office of the Company is located at Suite 918 - 1030 West Georgia Street, Vancouver, British Columbia, V6E 2Y3 and the registered and records office of the Company is located at Suite 400 - 725 Granville Street, Vancouver, British Columbia, V7Y 1G5.
-On December 20, 2021, the Company's common shares began trading on the Canadian Stock Exchange under the ticker CRC.
+On December 31, 2021, the Company's common shares began trading on the Canadian Securities Exchange ("CSE") under the ticket CRC.